Danny’s DNA Discoveries – boletes of the PNW

 Buchwaldoboletus lignicola © Christian Schwarz, B. sphaerocephalus © Noah Siegel

 Hemileccinum subglabripes NY - fairly non descript and sometimes hard to identify.
 Yellow pored, almost like a Leccinum with scabers that do not develop very visibly, but this feature is not very obvious.
 Does not blue.
+The cap is not felty at all (like Xerocomus would be) and the way the pores attach to the stem can remind you of notched gills (pores depressed around the stem) just like Gyroporus.
 This east coast species is also found on the west coast.
 Sequenced from OR and reported from WA and ID too.

 Hemileccinum subglabripes © Noah Siegel